emmdie/gamedevBeginnerRessources/README.md

     * Lack of very advanced tutorials
     * Great native 2D
     * Console ports expensive
+       * That's the kind of thing you shouldn't think about if you are in a position to be reading this.
 * [Unity](https://unity.com/)
     * Commercial/subscription based with a free tier and closed Source
     * Giant amount of tutorials /shaders /assets...